Let’s Stay Home: 10 Tips for Making Your Home Self-Care Friendly

 Leverage Natural Light.

 Natural light has been shown to boost your mood and reinvigorate your energy levels throughout the day.
-If you are not optimizing the window areas in your home, consider rearranging your bed or seating areas, so that you can absorb more natural light when relaxing in at home.
+If you are not optimizing the window areas in your home, consider rearranging your bed or seating areas, so that you can absorb more natural light when relaxing at home.

 Use Feng Shui To Let Energy Flow.